 Chateau Lilian Ladouys Vineyard, Terroir, Grapes, Winemaking

-The 47 hectare Left Bank Bordeaux vineyard of Lilian Ladouys is planted to 58% Cabernet Sauvignon, 37% Merlot and 5% Cabernet Franc.
+The 47 hectare Left Bank Bordeaux vineyard of Lilian Ladouys is planted to 62% Merlot, 33% Cabernet Sauvignon, 3% Cabernet Franc and 2% Petit Verdot.
+This represents a major change in the vineyard that was previously dominated by Cabernet Sauvignon.
+The Petit Verdot vines were also a new addition to the varietal makeup.
 The vines are old at close to 40 years of age.
 The oldest vines are 60 years of age.
 The vine density ranges from 8,000 vines per hectare to 10,000 vines per hectare.
 The terroir is typical of St. Estephe with its gravel, clay and limestone soils.
 However, the makeup of their Left Bank vineyards and soils are slowly changing, due to exchanges with other Saint Estephe vineyards, giving Lilian Ladouys less limestone and increased gravel and clay in their soil.
 As the new vines age and are better integrated into the vineyard, the wine will show more richness and depth.

 To produce the wine of Chateau Lilian Ladouys, vinification takes place in temperature controlled, stainless steel vats.
 48 vats in total are used.
 The vats range in size from 54 hectoliters to 172 hectoliters.
 Malolactic fermentation takes place in tank, with the exception of 10% of the fruit, which goes through malolactic fermentation in French oak barrels.
 The wine of Chateau Lilian Ladouys is aged on average in 40% new, French oak barrels for between 14 and 16 months.

-Serving and Decanting Chateau Lilian Ladouys with Wine, Food, Pairing Tips
+Serving Chateau Lilian Ladouys with Wine, Food, Pairing Tips

 Château Lilian Ladouys Wine Tasting Notes